erandermsft/remote-mcp-functions-python/README.md

 ## Source Code

-The function code for the `get_snippet` and `save_snippet` endpoints are defined in the Python files in the `src` directory.
+The function code for the `get_snippet` and `save_snippet` endpoints are defined in the Python files under `src/mcp`.
 The MCP function annotations expose these functions as MCP Server tools.

 Here's the actual code from the function_app.py file: